Program Planning and Registration

 Failing or performing poorly in a class is not an acceptable serious and compelling reason within the university policy, nor is dissatisfaction with the subject matter, class, or instructor.

-Complete Withdrawal.
-A student may totally (completely) withdraw from all courses up through the 15th day of instruction without any restriction or penalty.
-From 16th day to 19th day of instruction, complete withdrawal needs instructor and department chair approval on a Drop/Withdrawal Form.
-Complete withdrawals after the fourth week of instruction, and up to the last three weeks of instruction, are only approved for a documented serious and compelling reason.
+At Fresno State, a student may completely withdraw from all courses up through the 15th day of instruction online without any restriction or academic penalty (receiving a W grade).
+From 16th day to 20th day of instruction, complete withdrawal needs instructor and department chair approval on a Drop/Withdrawal Form.
+Complete withdrawal after the fourth week of instruction, and up to the last three weeks of instruction, are only approved for a documented serious and compelling reason.
 Permission to withdraw during this time shall be granted only with the approval of each individual instructor(s) and the department chair(s) of the department in which each course is offered.
 Undergraduate students will not be allowed to withdraw from more than a total of 18 semester units during their undergraduate career at Fresno State.
 Complete withdrawal during the last three weeks of instruction is not permitted.
-Exceptions are only allowed where the cause of the withdrawal is due to circumstances clearly beyond the student's control and the assignment of incomplete grades in all classes is not practical.
+Exceptions are only allowed where the cause of the withdrawal is due to circumstances clearly beyond the student’s control and the assignment of incomplete grades in all classes is not practical.
 Students are responsible for obtaining the approval of the instructors of each of their courses, the department chairs for the department in which the courses are offered, and the Dean of Undergraduate Studies or the Dean of Graduate Studies, as appropriate.
-The 18 units limit, described above, does not apply when the withdrawal is approved during the last three weeks of the semester.

 A student who withdraws from the university after the tenth day of instruction and who is in good academic standing (not disqualified) is eligible to enroll the following two semesters without reapplying for admission.
 A student not enrolled for two or more consecutive semesters must reapply and pay the application fee.
 Contact the Degree Advising Office regarding potential loss of catalog rights if you remain away from California State University, Fresno more than one calendar year.